-These service terms (the "Agreement") take effect as of the date Customer signs an Order incorporating its terms or otherwise accepts its terms as part of a Registration Process (the "Effective Date") between, Canonical Group Limited, a company registered in England (company number 6870835) whose registered office is at 5th Floor, Blue Fin Building, 110 Southwark Street, London SE1 0SU, United Kingdom ("Canonical"), and the customer identified in the Order ("Customer").
+These service terms (the "Agreement") take effect as of the effective date of an Order incorporating its terms or otherwise accepts its terms as part of a Registration Process (the "Effective Date") between, Canonical Group Limited, a company registered in England (company number 6870835) whose registered office is at 5th Floor, Blue Fin Building, 110 Southwark Street, London SE1 0SU, United Kingdom ("Canonical"), and the customer identified in the Order ("Customer").

 When used in this Agreement, the following terms mean: